adamse/ghc-foreign-export/readme.md

   19:	48 89 45 f8          	mov    QWORD PTR [rbp-0x8],rax
   1d:	31 c0                	xor    eax,eax

     call rts_lock, what are we locking? not so much locking but this is where the rts gets ready to execute some haskell code on the current thread

     - calls newBoundTask:
         - get task for thread, getMyTask
             - if there is a task for the thread use it, otherwise
             - make a new task, newTask
         - set stopped status to false
         - newInCall:
             - is there a spare InCall? use it otherwise make a new one. set it up with the current task
     - calls waitForCapability:
-                                -
+        - calls find_capability_for_task:
+            - finds a suitable capability for this task. trying to find one that is not busy and taking into account the numa node if we care about that
+        - a capability has a nursery already assigned to it, either at RTS startup (initStorage) or when changing the no of capabilites (setNumCapabilities)

   1f:	e8 00 00 00 00       	call   24 <c_function+0x24>
 			20: R_X86_64_PLT32	rts_lock-0x4